medsriha/Political-Inclination/README.md

 - `realDonaldTrump, mike_pence, GOP` are Republicans
 - `HillaryClinton, timkaine, TheDemocrats` are Democrats

-To be able to run and test the code, you need to extract `realDonaldTrump`, `mike_pence`, `GOP`, `HillaryClinton`, `timkaine` and `TheDemocrats` tweets  from the Twitter API.
-You also need to extract random numbers of tweets to create a test dataset.
-The test dataset is used to classify and predict the political inclination of the random tweets.
+The tweets_test.csv dataset is used to classify and predict the political inclination of the tweets.

 **Packages:**